mpeters19/BUF_SCAMP/README.md

 2. Convert the time to an Epoch time
 3. Add parsivel measured/outputted variables to a Python dictionary

-Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as a netCDF file.
+Each outputted dictionary then gets converted to an xarray dataset externally (not using PyDSD) and saved to a local directory as an hourly netCDF file.

 The rest of the processing flow is an adaptation from the repository created by Joe Boomgard-Zagrodnik, a postdoc a WSU, for the OLYMPEX field campaign.
 Joe provided the foundation I needed to create my own parsivel processing flow, which was necessary considering I knew next to nothing about python when I started grad school.